delatbabel/viewpages/README.md

 ## Rationale

-The lack of ability to have database backed views, templates, and layouts is one of the missing features that prevents Larvel from being used to create a truly dynamic CMS.
+The lack of ability to have database backed views, templates, and layouts is one of the missing features that prevents Laravel from being used to create a truly dynamic CMS.
 This package aims to fix that.

 Volunteers to help code this would be welcomed.